gitter-badger/alexjj.com-1/content/books.md

 +++
 _If I have seen further than others, it is by standing upon the shoulders of giants._

 List of books I've read:
-I stopped recording them in early 2019...have to go back to my kindle/shelves and try and figure it out!

 #### 2021